philzook58/philzook58.github.io/_posts/2023-05-08-egraph-ground-rewrite.md

 Another style is to inline the union find into just a Map/Dict.
 Conceptually this is the interface

+It is interesting that garbage collectors can traverse the pointer based union find

 Indices are not semantically meaningful though.
 They depend on the order terms went into the egraph.
 So instead